 And, of course, always wear your bicycle helmet.

 If you’ve been injured on your bike in a “dooring” accident in Florida, contact Jim Dodson.
 You are probably eligible to get money to compensate you for your injuries, and Jim can help.
 He’s been working with accident victims to help them recover for damages from accidents for more than 25 years.
-Call our office at 888-207-0905.
+Contact us online or call our office directly at 888-207-0905.